The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Introduction

-may be mutated, corresponding to the binary variables $X_{i},\ i=1,\ldots,4$, which indicate whether there is a mutation at position $s_{i}$.
+Methods that disregard the causal structure of a system when constructing abstractions may yield results that are uninformative or even misleading, particularly when the objective is to manipulate the system or gain causal insights.
+The following running example will serve as a useful illustration of the potential drawbacks of neglecting causal considerations when learning abstractions.
+Consider a mouse gene with four positions $s_{1}, s_{2}, s_{3}, s_{4}$ under study where nucleotides may be mutated, corresponding to the binary variables $X_{i},\ i=1,\ldots,4$, which indicate whether there is a mutation at position $s_{i}$.
 These mutations can interact in a complex manner with respect to a phenotype of interest $Y$, say the body mass of the mouse.
 This type of complex interaction is known as epistasis \citep{phillips2008epistasis}.
-One could create a abstraction $T$ of $X_{1}, X_{2}, X_{3}, X_{4}$ that would be blind to differences between mutation configurations $(X_{1}, X_{2}, X_{3}, X_{4})$ that do not provide information about $Y$.
+One could create an abstraction $T$ of $X_{1}, X_{2}, X_{3}, X_{4}$ that would be blind to differences between mutation configurations $(X_{1}, X_{2}, X_{3}, X_{4})$ that do not provide information about $Y$.
 With the current description, it may seem that there is no need for considering causality, and that one could simply use a purely statistical method to learn a good ``epistasis gauger'' $T$.
 This is, however, not the case, since the $X_{i}$ and $T$ are typically confounded by the population structure, that is, ``any form of relatedness in the sample, including ancestry differences or cryptic relatedness'' \citep{sul2018population}.
 Based on the discussion in \citet{sul2018population}, we consider the population structure variable $S$ encoding the strain of the mice (laboratory vs wild-derived strains), which is associated with both distinct $X$ and body masses $Y$ (high in laboratory strains and low in wild-derived strains).
 A possible resulting causal graph can be seen in \Cref{fig:mutations-example}.
 As a result, mutations that are more prevalent in mice from the wild-derived strain will exhibit a strong correlation with low body mass, even if there is no underlying causal relationship between them.
 This is an example of how population structure can work as a confounder.
-In humans, population structure in the form of ancestry plays a similar role to the mouse strains here.